Skip to Content

 Working horse

-The harsh terrain of the Champagne-Ardenne region made the Ardennes a fierce workers.
+The harsh terrain of the Champagne-Ardenne region made the Ardennes fierce workers.
 Their intelligence, strength, and docile nature make them the perfect horse for trail riding or working a small farm.

 Ardennes are “easy keepers”